GiantPanda0090/devcor3/m6/scenario1.md

 # Problem
-Imagine you work for a large, Global service provider named Wired Brain Coffee company.
-They started off as a coffee chain but entered the telecommunications business primarily as a mechanism to interconnect their shops back to the headquarters site without paying high transport costs.
-These days, the company has divested it's coffee franchise and is facing pressure from investors to improve profitability.
+Imagine you work for a large, global service provider named Globomantics.
+I'm reusing the Globomantics name for this scenario.
+It's unrelated to the previous Globomantics content we've explored throughout the learning path.
+The company is facing pressure from investors to improve profitability.
 Top management has decided that the best strategy is a mix of cost reduction and cost avoidance, as growing sales in a stale market is notoriously difficult.

 As an internationally-operated network, there are extensive policies on how configuration management works.
 Adding new network services, such as